Nicu Popescu

-Nicolae "Nicu" Popescu (born 25 April 1981) is a Moldovan author and diplomat serving as Minister of Foreign Affairs and European Integration of Moldova in the Sandu Cabinet from June to November 2019.
-Until and after his appointment, he was the Director of the Wider Europe programme of the European Council on Foreign Relations and visiting professor at Sciences Po-Paris, France's top political science university.
+Nicolae "Nicu" Popescu (born 25 April 1981) is a Moldovan diplomat, author, and politician, who served as Minister of Foreign Affairs and European Integration of Moldova from 6 August 2021 until 26 January 2024 in the Gavrilita and then Recean cabinets.
+He was also Moldova's Foreign Minister from 11 June to 14 November 2019 in the Sandu Cabinet.
+He is now a distinguished fellow at the European Council on Foreign Relations and visiting professor at Sciences Po-Paris.
+With Tiago Antunes, former state secretary for EU affairs in Portugal, he currently co-chairs an ECFR task force on 'lessons-learned' from the war in Ukraine consisting of several European foreign policy personalities.

 Biography

+Popescu holds a PhD and MA in International Relations from Central European University in Budapest, Hungary.
+He also holds a BA from Moscow State Institute of International Relations obtained in 2002.

+Think-tank researcher

-He graduated from the Moscow State Institute of International Relations in 2002, and continued his studies at the Central European University, where he obtained both an MA and a PhD degree in International Relations.From 2005 to 2007, he was a researcher at the Centre for European Policy Studies (CEPS) in Brussels, Belgium.
-For two terms between 2007 and 2009 and 2011–2012, he was head of program and senior researcher at the European Council on Foreign Relations (ECFR) office in London.
-In 2010 and 2012–2013, he was foreign policy advisor to the Prime Minister of Moldova (then Vlad Filat).
-In that post he dealt, among other things, with the EU-Moldova visa-liberalization process and Moldova's accession to the European Common Aviation Area.
+From 2005 to 2007, he was a researcher at the Centre for European Policy Studies (CEPS) in Brussels, Belgium.

+Between 2007 and 2009 and 2011–2012, he was researcher then head of program at the European Council on Foreign Relations (ECFR) office in London.
+In 2010 and 2012–2013, he was Foreign Policy advisor and European Integration advisor to the Prime Minister Vlad Filat.
+In that post he dealt, besides his core foreign policy responsibilities, with reforms related to EU-Moldova visa-liberalization process and Moldova's accession to the European Common Aviation Area.
 Between 2013 and 2018, he worked as a senior analyst at the European Union Institute for Security Studies, the EU's official foreign policy think tank.

-He is currently married and has two children.
-Besides his native Romanian language, he is fluent in English, Russian and French.
+In 2018-2019, and 2020-2021 he returned to ECFR as Head of the Wider Europe Programme.

+In April 2024, Popescu returned to ECFR as a distinguished policy fellow.
+With Laurence Boone and Tiago Antunes, former state secretaries for EU affairs in France and Portugal respectively, he launched an ECFR task force on lessons learned from the war in Ukraine.
+The task force works on ways to improve Europe's capacity to react to wars and large-scale crises.
+Several European foreign policy personalities have been involved in the work of the task force, among them Camille Grand, Dmytro Kuleba, Kostas Bakoyannis, Mark Leonard, Kajsa Ollongren, Jana Kobzova and others.
+The task force works closely with the EU institutions, European development banks and several EU governments to strengthen Europe’s capacity to cope with crises.

 He has published three books and over 60 academic or policy publications.
 His articles appeared in the Financial Times, New York Times, the Guardian, Foreign Policy, Le Monde, Le Soir, and Euractiv, and he had a blog on the EUobserver.

-In the early weeks of his term, he called for the accession of Moldova to the European Union.
-Among his key priorities were: the creation of joint infrastructure projects with Romania and the rest of the EU.
-He sought to accelerate the building of a new gas pipeline connecting Moldova to Romania, the abolition of roaming costs with Romania and the rest of the EU, and the building of new bridges to Romania.
-He has also called for the normalization of Moldova's relations with Russia.